Theta-Limited/.github/profile/README.md

 ## Safe, Open, Secure

-* All data processing occurs offline and requires no networked API calls.
+* All data processing occurs offline (once a Digital Elevation Model is loaded locally).
 This keeps your data private and secure.

 * All the source code which defines how the app operates is open source, meaning anyone can inspect it.